Julia Margaret Cameron: Early life and education

-Julia Margaret Cameron was born Julia Margaret Pattle on 11 June 1815, at Garden Reach, Calcutta, India, to Adeline Marie and James Peter Pattle.
+Julia Margaret Cameron was born Julia Margaret Pattle on 11 June 1815, at Garden Reach in Calcutta, India, to Adeline Marie and James Peter Pattle.

-James Pattle was a successful official from England who worked in India for the East India Company.
-His family had been involved with the East India Company for many years, though he traced his line to a 17th-century ancestor living in Chancery Lane, London.
-Her mother was a French aristocrat and the daughter of Chevalier Ambrose Pierre Antoine de l'Etang, who had been a page to Marie Antoinette and an officer in the Garde du Corps of King Louis XVI.
-When he died he was shipped back to London in a barrel of rum for burial in Camberwell.
+James Pattle worked in India for the East India Company.
+His family had been involved with the Company for many years.
+He traced his line to a 17th-century ancestor living in Chancery Lane, London.
+Adeline's mother was a French aristocrat and the daughter of Chevalier Ambrose Pierre Antoine de l'Etang, who had been a page to Marie Antoinette and an officer in the Garde du Corps of King Louis XVI.
+After James died in Calcutta, he was shipped back to London in a barrel of rum for burial in Camberwell.

-Julia was the fourth of her parents' children.
-Three of her parents' children died in infancy.
+Julia was the fourth of ten children, three of whom died in infancy.
 Julia and six of her sisters survived into adulthood, inheriting some Bengali blood through their maternal grandmother, Thérèse Josephe Blin de Grincourt.
 The seven sisters were known for their "charm, wit and beauty" and for being close, outspoken, and unconventional in behaviour and dress.
-They favoured Indian silks and shawls rather than the demure Victorian attire of other colonial woman.
+They favoured Indian silks and shawls rather than the Victorian attire of other colonial women.

-All of the sisters were sent to France as children to be educated, Julia living there with her maternal grandmother in Versaille from 1818 to 1834, after which she returned to India.
+The sisters were sent to France as children to be educated, Julia living there with her maternal grandmother in Versailles from 1818 to 1834, after which she returned to India.

-Julia's sisters all made advantageous matches, Adeline marrying a military man who became a General, Sophia marrying a baronet, Louisa, a High Court Judge while Maria married the distinguished Dr John Jackson, with among their descendants being Vanessa Bell and Virginia Woolf.
-Sara married Henry Prinsep an administrator with the East India Company, and made their home at Little Holland House in Kensington, England an important intellectual centre.
-Among their children was Julia's godchild Julia Stephen.
-Virginia Pattle married Lord Charles Eastnor, later the third Earl Somers.
-Their eldest daughter was Lady Isabella Caroline Somers-Cocks, the temperance leader, while the younger, Lady Adeline Marie became the Duchess of Bedford.
+Julia's sisters all made advantageous matches.
+Older sister Adeline married Lt-General Colin Mackenzie.
+Sophia married Sir John Warrander Dalrymple.
+Louisa married Henry Vincent Bayley, a high court judge.
+Maria married Dr John Jackson, and among their children was Julia's godchild Julia Stephen.
+Sara (Sarah) married Sir Henry Thoby Prinsep, a director of the East India Company, and made their home at Little Holland House in Kensington, which became an important intellectual centre.
+Virginia Pattle married Charles Somers-Cocks, Viscount Eastnor (later 3rd Earl Somers).
+Their eldest daughter was Lady Henry Somerset, the temperance leader, while the younger, Lady Adeline Marie, became the Duchess of Bedford.